renuka010/vendorMS/README.md

 python manage.py test
 ```

-You should something as below in your command line after that.
+You should see something as below in your command line after that.

 ```
 Found 17 test(s).